apperia-de/webhook-to-telegram/README.md

 ```

 ## General considerations
-Since there exists no "Webhook" standard yet and because I build this little project for myself and the only webhook I currently use is the one from ko-fi.com,
+Since there exists no "Webhook" standard yet and because I build this little project for myself and the only webhooks I currently use are the one from ko-fi.com and github.com,
 probably not all available use cases for webhook messages will be supported "out-of-the-box".
 If you have a special case or need any help, create an issue and I try to help.
 If you would like to contribute, I'll be happy to review your PR.